imsky/pull-review/README.md

 Default: 0

+#### min_lines_changed_for_extra_reviewer

+When using (min_authors_of_changed_files)[#min_authors_of_changed_files], a small pull request can warrant an extra reviewer if there aren't enough authors of the changed code.
+However, small pull requests usually don't need more than one reviewer.
+This option can be used to ensure that an extra reviewer is assigned for pull requests that change at least a minimum of lines of code.

+Default: 0

 #### require_notification

 Require a user to be listed in the [reviewers](#reviewers) section in order to be assigned as a reviewer.